dhleehecon/dhleehecon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a health economist and a postdoctoral research fellow at the CHOICE Institute, University of Washington.
+I am a health economist and a postdoctoral research fellow at the Comparative Health Outcomes, Policy, and Economics (CHOICE) Institute at University of Washington.

 My research integrates the analytical frameworks of economics, health services research, and social determinants of health to advance our understanding of the causes and consequences of health care decision-making.
 I focus on identifying causal relationships using large-scale health care data, with a particular emphasis on areas such as mental health care, aging, and informal caregiving.